JaySanders95/Dog-Lovers-Club/README.md

 # Accessibility
 - I can confirm that the lighthouse score i have received is listed below and it meets almost perfect for accessibility.
 This is shown in easy to see background/foreground colour contrasts and aria labels / alt attribute for my links.
+- - The score for performance was rated at an 89 only because the FontAwesome tags made the page load a bit slower.
 ![](assets/images/lighthouse-score.jpg)

 # Unfixed bugs